Frequently asked questions about equity release

 Frequently asked questions

-We are always looking at ways to make our products, and the information about them, more accessible, so we welcome your questions.
-Here are the ones the Saga Equity Release Advice Service gets asked most often.If you’ve got a query that’s not answered here, please call a member of our team on:
+We are always looking at ways to make our products and services, and the information about them, more accessible, so we welcome your questions.
+Here are the ones Saga Equity Release gets asked most often.If you’ve got a query that’s not answered here, please call a member of our team on:

-Lines open Monday to Friday 9am-5pm. (excluding bank holidays)
+Lines open Monday to Friday 9am-8pm and Friday 9am-5:30pm (excluding bank holidays)

 If you take out a lifetime mortgage, the property remains in your name as it would with a conventional mortgage.
 If you take out a home reversion plan, the reversion company will own the proportion of the property you sell to them and, even if this is 100%, you can still live in your home rent free for the rest of your life.